Meet Rep. Lloyd Doggett

 Lloyd Doggett served as Chair of the Supreme Court Task Force on Judicial Ethics and was recognized as an “Outstanding Judge in Texas” by the Mexican-American Bar of Texas, awarded the James Madison Award from the Freedom of Information Foundation of Texas, and received the First Amendment Award from the National Society of Professional Journalists.

-While serving in Congress, he has sought to do the most for those who cannot afford a lobbyist.
+While serving in Congress, Rep. Doggett has sought to do the most for those with the least, those who cannot afford a lobbyist.
 The awards he has received reflect his commitment.
-Examples include:
+Just a few examples include:

 In 2011, he received the American Bar Association’s Justice Award for his work on legislation that assists with funding for legal services to the disadvantaged.
 He also received the “Legislator of the Year” award by Voices for Adoption for his work on his bipartisan Child Family Services Improvement Act, which the President signed into law.